Ewerton (footballer, born 1957)

 Ewerton Machado Jaenisch (born 26 December 1957) is a Brazilian former footballer.

 Early life

-Ewerton has one kidney and does not have a spleen.
+Ewerton has one kidney and does not have a spleen, having lost both organs following a rough collision with an opposing player during a match in 1984.

 Career

 Ewerton started his career with Brazilian side Estrela FC.
 In 1979, he signed for Brazilian side Portuguesa.
 In 1986, he signed for Portuguese side Marítimo.
 He was regarded as one of the club's most important players.

 Personal life

 After retiring from professional football, he lived in Lajeado, Brazil.
 He has owned an industrial automation equipment company.